rphln/Swordsong/mechanics.md

   - A player can have up to 10 action points.

+  - Unused action points will not carry over to the next turn.

   - A player will have their maximum action points increased by one at the beginning of each of their turns.